 - The goal for these degrees is to graduate and to go to work in a career area

 Students are responsible to:

-> - Ask questions about your degree or certificate and meeting with assigned advisor regularly
+- Ask questions about your degree or certificate and meet with assigned advisor regularly

-> - Follow the degree planner/program planning guide.
+- Follow the degree planner/program planning guide.
 Don’t assume you can substitute or waive certain courses.
 Be sure you are meeting the basic skills requirements if applying for certificates.

-> - Maintain continuous enrollment.
-If you take two or more quarters off, you will be under a new catalog and new degree requirements possibly substantially different in new catalog in effect upon re-entry
+- Maintain continuous enrollment.
+If you take two or more quarters off, you will be under a new catalog and subject to new degree requirements in effect upon re-entry.

-> - Submit a graduation application for each degree or certificate, preferably two quarters prior to graduation and not later than one calendar year after the year which you would have graduated
+- Submit a graduation application for each degree or certificate, up to two quarters prior to graduation and not later than one calendar year after you have finished classes.

-> - Inform Enrollment Services if you change the quarter that you plan to graduate to a different quarter
+- Inform Enrollment Services if you change the quarter that you plan to graduate.

-> - Make sure fines are paid and that you are current with financial obligations to the college
+- Make sure fines are paid and that you are current with financial obligations to the college